mauriciolauffer/openui5-error-collector/README.md

 });
 ```

-To make it compatible with IE11, or to add any extra logic when synchronizing (transform the payload, send to multiple backends, etc), a callback `onSyncHook` ca be passed to method `ui5ErrorCollector.setConfiguration`.
+To make it compatible with IE11, or to add any extra logic when synchronizing (transform the payload, send to multiple backends, etc), a callback `onSyncHook` can be passed to method `ui5ErrorCollector.setConfiguration`.
 This'll replace the default behaviour and use the provided callback `onSyncHook` rather than `navigator.sendBeacon`.

 ```js
 /**